LakerFan1415/my_projects/README.md

-# my_projects
+# Projects

-Portfolio of Projects That I have been working on
+## Portfolio of Projects That I have been working on

-Most Projects have been built using Javascript or Python
+- Current projects are built using Python